Scientific Name

 Description

 Crassula obovata is a small succulent plant with purplish-red stems against which the bright green, somewhat fleshy leaves gleam.
-It grows up to 12 inches (12 cm) tall.
-The small leaves are up to 0.4 inches (1 cm) long, nearly equal in width.
+It can grow up to 12 inches (12 cm) tall.
+The leaves range in shape from lance-shaped to elliptical or obovate, measuring up to 0.4 inches (1 cm) long, nearly equal in width.
 They are either hairy or hairless and edged in red or overall red in a hot, dry season.
-The leaf tips are blunt or can end at a point.
+The leaf tips are blunt or pointed.

 The flowers are tubular, white or cream, rarely tinged pink, and appear in flat-topped to elongate thyrses with 1 to many dichasia.
 Flowering occurs in the fall.